 The same situation can evoke different emotions in people.
 Here’s a simple example to illustrate.
 Let say’s you are held up at work and you are super late for a gathering.
 If you feel guilty, you feel bad about not being on time and making your friends wait for you.
 You might regret not planning your work in advance and finish it on time.
 But these guilty feelings you have are for your action and inaction.

-However, if you feel ashamed, you blame yourself for being a bad friend and worry how your friends will perceive you for being late.
+However, if you feel ashamed, you blame yourself for being a bad friend and worry about how your friends will perceive you for being late.
 You don’t want to be judged for being someone who can’t handle both your work and relationships.
 When you apologize, you are apologizing not because you are late, but your innate defects as a person.

 Shame is more difficult to bear because it reaffirms that we are unworthy.
 It defines us.
 For misbehavior, we can always correct our actions or make amendments.
-But when it comes to our identity, most of us have fixed beliefs of who we are.
+But when it comes to our identity, most of us have fixed beliefs about who we are.
 We find it hard to change ourselves because we are so used to judging ourselves in a certain way.
 Changing requires us to let go of our deep-rooted, perceived sense of self.

 Shame vs. Embarrassment

-Another feeling that people often confused with shame is the embarrassment.
+Another feeling that people often confused with shame is an embarrassment.
 Similar to guilt, embarrassment is also a result of our behaviors.
 However, those behaviors are often unintended.
 For example, when your zip is undone or when you slip and fall down.
 Unlike guilt too, it has little or zero impact on other people and evokes laughter or disgust.
 For example, when you farted in the lift or when you are caught picking your nose.

 Are you the only one?

-Embarrassment is not as intense a feeling as shame because you know you are not the only one.
+Embarrassment is not as intense a feeling of shame because you know you are not the only one.
 Others might do the same too.
 Furthermore, it doesn’t define you as a person.
 The discomfort you experience with embarrassment will subside as time passes when you forget about the incident.

 But the feeling of shame lingers because you hide your vulnerabilities from others.
 You feel isolated and alone, thinking you are the only one who is flawed in this way.